-The Light is basically a transparent cube equipped with a number of LED lights which are then connected to a small computer processor running Linux, and fitted with both Wi-Fi connectivity, accelerometer and a web server.
-Enabling the Light to be able to run applications that then change the colour of the light, and can be controlled via mobile devices.
+The Light is essentially a transparent cube equipped with a number of LED lights, which are connected to a small computer processor running Linux.
+This innovative device is fitted with Wi-Fi connectivity, an accelerometer, and a web server.
+These features enable the Light to run applications that can change the color of the light and allow it to be controlled via mobile devices.
+The integration of these technologies makes the Light a versatile and interactive lighting solution.

 So if you think the Light is something you could benefit from, visit the Kickstarter website tomorrow to make a pledge and help the Light become a reality.